 Walkie-talkies and old-school radio communication have been more or less forgotten by most of the world, but they can still be beneficial if you live, work, or enjoy your spare time off-grid.
 As many remote locations don’t have cell phone coverage, you can always set up your own communications network with a few walkie-talkies.
 You also won’t have to pay a monthly subscription or depend on the communications grid.

-For efficient long-range off-grid communication, I recommend the rugged Uniden MHS75.
+The best off-grid walkie-talkies that I would recommend for efficient long-range off-grid communication is the rugged Uniden MHS75.
 If you want to use your walkie-talkie for text messaging and other forms of data transfer, the Motorola Talkabout T800 is a great option

 Of course, while these two options will cover most people’s needs, you may not be “most people.”
 So let’s dig a little deeper into how to choose a walkie-talkie that suits your needs.

 Why You Need a Walkie-talkie on Your Off-grid Homestead